AliChoukatli/CyberShield-Enterprise/03_AzureAD_Sync_&_Endpoint_Security/Documentation/04 - Firewall.md

 ![GPO-Firewall](https://github.com/AliChoukatli/CyberShield-Enterprise/blob/main/03_AzureAD_Sync_%26_Endpoint_Security/Screenshots/GPO-Firewall.png)

-5. Apply this options on Public and Private Profile and close
+5. Apply this options on Public and Private Profile and Select `Ok`

 > ✅ This dual-method approach ensures your project is adaptable for both modern and legacy enterprise environments.